teragrid/dgrid/docs/architecture/adr-001-logging.md

 `Notice` should become `Info`, `Warn` either `Error` or `Debug` depending on the message, `Crit` -> `Error`.

-This interface should go into `tmlibs/log`.
-All libraries which are part of the core (tendermint/tendermint) should obey it.
+This interface should go into `teralibs/log`.
+All libraries which are part of the core (teragrid/teragrid) should obey it.

 ### 2) Logger with our current formatting

-On top of this interface, we will need to implement a stdout logger, which will be used when Tendermint is configured to output logs to STDOUT.
+On top of this interface, we will need to implement a stdout logger, which will be used when teragrid is configured to output logs to STDOUT.

 Many people say that they like the current output, so let's stick with it.

 ```
-NOTE[04-25|14:45:08] ABCI Replay Blocks                       module=consensus appHeight=0 storeHeight=0 stateHeight=0
+NOTE[04-25|14:45:08] asura Replay Blocks                       module=consensus appHeight=0 storeHeight=0 stateHeight=0
 ```

 Couple of minor changes:

 ```
-I[04-25|14:45:08.322] ABCI Replay Blocks            module=consensus appHeight=0 storeHeight=0 stateHeight=0
+I[04-25|14:45:08.322] asura Replay Blocks            module=consensus appHeight=0 storeHeight=0 stateHeight=0
 ```

 Notice the level is encoded using only one char plus milliseconds.